YuhengZhaoBU/YuhengZhaoBU2.github.io/index.md

 Yuheng Zhao is a PhD candidate in [Department of Economics](https://www.bu.edu/econ/) at Boston University.
 His research interests include development economics, labor economics, as well as economic history.

-Yuheng received a BA and MA in Econopmics in 2015 and 2017, from Peking University, and is about to graduate in 2023; his PhD advisor was [Dilip Mookherjee](http://people.bu.edu/dilipm/).
+Yuheng received a BA and MA in Econopmics in 2015 and 2017, from Peking University, and is about to graduate in 2023; his PhD advisor is [Dilip Mookherjee](http://people.bu.edu/dilipm/).

 Yuheng is an applied micro economist focusing on problems in the interaction of development, labor and economic history.